 There was a time when solid hardwood floors were seen as the only true type of hardwood.
 But there has been a major shift in perception in recent years and engineered hardwood flooring now makes up the lion share of the wood floor market.

 Key Differences Between Engineered Hardwood and Solid Hardwood

 Although both flooring options offer the same timeless look and add a sense of warmth and design, engineered hardwood flooring and solid hardwood flooring have a few key differences when it comes to structure and performance.

-High Quality Engineered wood flooring such as Verona Floors are manufactured from three or more layers of Baltic Marine Birch or Nordic Pine with a hardwood top layer that is bonded together using heat and pressure.
+Engineered wood flooring is manufactured from three or more layers of high or medium-density fibreboard with an old-growth hardwood top layer.
+The layers are bonded together using heat and pressure.

 Solid hardwood is produced by milling real hardwood trees and solely using that material to make this type of flooring.

-Engineered wood flooring, such as Verona Floors, use older-growth, precious hardwood for the surface layer, and use a newer-growth wood for the support layer to ensure structural stability.
-Using the valuable wood for only the top layer means engineered wood covers five times the surface area of solid wood.
+Engineered wood flooring, such as European Flooring’s luxury flooring collections, use older-growth, precious hardwood for the surface layer, and a newer-growth wood for the support layer to ensure structural stability.
+Using the valuable wood for only the top layer means engineered wood covers to five times the surface area of solid wood.

 Solid wood floors use more wood for each plank, which means more trees used per square foot.
 Solid hardwood also comes in a wider range of wood species such as hickory and pine, but these are also some of our most precious, mature trees.
 If you choose solid wood flooring, be sure to work with a company that can provide you with sustainably harvested wood.